skimura1/skimura1.github.io/essays/reflecting-on-js.md

 ## JavaScript ES6

 The ES6 section of JavaScript seemed the most confusing because the syntax in JavaScript seem foreign.
 I have never seen functions defined like a variable before.
-I still do not understand how function-like variables are used, but C, and Java are unable to define a function like a variable.
+I still do not understand how function-like variables are used, but C and Java are unable to define a function like a variable.
 The arrow function seemed to be useful because it simplified the creation of a function.
 I can see myself utilizing the arrow function quite a bit.
 Also, the destructuring assignment seems useful when accessing values in an object, but I would like to practice the syntax more.

 ## JavaScript WOD